Overview of Ignita Veritas University

 Multifunctional Role as International Non-Profit Institution

-Ignita Veritas University (IVU) is an international non-profit educational institution, with enhanced capabilities as a law centre, registered as a United Nations non-governmental organization (NGO).
+Ignita Veritas University (IVU) is an international non-profit educational institution, with enhanced capabilities as a law centre, established as a United Nations level inter-governmental organization (IGO).

 The Latin name “Ignita Veritas” means “Fire of Truth”, or “Fiery Truth”.
 This represents its foundational dedication to developing and promoting factual bases for empirical, historical, academic and practical truth, as the necessary fabric of civilization.
 This also expresses the principle that education and academic discourse must never be compromised by political agendas, as both the accuracy and transparency of factual truth are essential to the collective welfare of humanity.